2018 Toronto shooting: Investigation

 Since Hussain was found dead after a shootout, the SIU looked into whether he was shot by police or shot himself.
 On July 23, it removed a police cruiser from the scene and said the two officers in it were being investigated for their roles in the shootout.
 Hussain's handgun was also seized.
 On July 25, a police source told CBC News that Hussain died by suicide.
 The same day, a police source told CP24 that the gun was from the United States and had been obtained from a "gang-related source".
 A police source later told CTV News it had been stolen in 2015 during a Saskatoon burglary.
 It may have come to Hussain from his brother who lived at a house in Toronto's eastern suburb of Pickering where 33 guns were seized in 2017.

 Aftermath

 Residents and business owners in the area started a crowdfunding campaign for funeral expenses of victims who died.
 Meanwhile, the Canadian Blood Services said that they were closely monitoring response efforts and were encouraging donations in the aftermath of the shooting.

 The Toronto International Film Festival cancelled an event to promote its planned film slate out of respect for those affected by the shooting.

-It should also be noted that another shooting occurred exactly 5 years later, on July 22nd, 2023, where one male was killed.
-The later shooting took place 1 block away from the 2018 event.
+Another shooting in the area occurred exactly five years later, on July 22, 2023, where one male was killed.
 There is no evidence that the two events are connected.